Durgerdam - Coastal Retreat close to Amsterdam Sailing Boats| De Durgerdam | Luxury Boutique Hotel The Netherlands | The Aficionados

 Luxury Boutique Bedroom Suite | De Durgerdam | Luxury Boutique Hotel The Netherlands | The Aficionados

 Touching the senses, throughout the original main house and clapboard guesthouse addition, colours of sunshine ochre and muted tones of reed grass, clay and the skies emit tranquillity.
 Handmade furnishings, crafted crackle glazed tiles, conversational-worthy artworks, textural depth and attention to detail are the design hallmarks of the guest accommodation.
-The design is personal and comfort is second nature with some nice little in-room touches: Hypnos king-size bed, refreshment counter, local biscuits and treats, a radio to listen to the shipping news, a yoga mat, handy dumbells, clothing steamer and bespoke cabinetry to stow.
+The design is personal and comfort is second nature with some nice little in-room touches: Hypnos king-size bed, refreshment counter, local biscuits and treats, a radio to listen to the shipping news, a yoga mat, handy dumbbells, a clothing steamer and bespoke cabinetry to stow.

 Gardens, pastures, verandas and the lake shoreline escort the room aspects - natural light and sea breeze (windows that open) come as a given, as does the natural wild swimming, courtesy of the infinite IJmeer lake - a perfect dip before breakfast or chill-down on the warm summery days.

-Room categories are thoughtfully simple from the Classic, Garden, Special and Suites.
+Room categories are thoughtfully simple, from the Classic, Garden, Special and Suites.

 Foodie